composable-com/composable-ui/README.md

 **Composable UI provides the foundation for building blazing-fast modern composable commerce sites.
 It is built with best-in-class technologies including React, Next.js, Typescript, Chakra UI, React Query, and tRPC.**

-Composable UI can be integrated with any headless commerce, CMS, and other [MACH](https://machalliance.org/mach-technology) services of your choice, but comes pre-integrated with Algolia search, Stripe for payments, and mocked commerce and CMS services.
+Composable UI can be integrated with any headless commerce, CMS, and other [MACH](https://machalliance.org/mach-technology) services of your choice, and comes pre-integrated with Algolia for product filtering, Stripe for payments, and mocked commerce and CMS services.

 Composable UI offers the following: